alexvanzyl/blog/content/posts/2020-05-19-fastapi-simple-application-structure-from-scratch.md

 ### schemas.py

 Let's create the `schemas.py` file now.
 This file will contain all our [Pydantic models](https://pydantic-docs.helpmanual.io/usage/models/).
-Under the hood FastAPI make use of these models to validate the incoming request body, parse the response body and generate [automatic docs](https://fastapi.tiangolo.com/tutorial/body/#automatic-docs) for our API.
+Under the hood, FastAPI makes use of these models to validate the incoming request body, parse the response body and generate [automatic docs](https://fastapi.tiangolo.com/tutorial/body/#automatic-docs) for our API.
 Really cool, at least I think so!  :ok_hand:

 `app/schemas.py`
 ```python